jwebcat/rake-jekyll-grunt/readme.md

         uglify: {
             dist: {
                 options: {
-                    sourceMap: 'assets/js/map/source-map.js'        // this is where your source map will live for any .js files you feed uglify
+                    sourceMap: 'assets/js/map/source-map.js'    // this is the source map of all the files yoyu feed uglify },
-                },
-                files: {
+                // files: {
-                    'assets/js/app.min.js': [           // this is the file that you will have once uglify minifies the .js 'assets/js/*.js',
+                //     'assets/js/app.min.js': [                // this file will be a concatenated, minified file of all the .js files in the array
+                //         'assets/js/oneFile.js',              // using this pattern you can concatenate many .js files into one file.
+                //         'assets/js/otherFile.js',
+                //         'assets/js/yetAnotherFile.js',
-                    ],
+                //     ],
-                    'assets/js/prism.min.js': [
-                        'assets/js/prism.js'
+                    'assets/js/prism.min.js': [                 // this is the minified file of the file in the array 'assets/js/prism.js'
                     ],
                 }